 You are responsible for reading all lecture notes and any assigned readings, including textbook chapters, posted videos, and assigned empirical articles.

 Required Course Textbook (FNTB):

-Nicholls et al. (5th or 6th ed.).
-From Neuron to Brain.
+Martin et al. From Neuron to Brain (6th ed.).
 New York, NY: Oxford University Press.